Half marathon heroes all: How Asda Foundation Leeds Half Marathon 2019 unfolded in bright sunshine

 Thousands more lined the tough 13.1 mile route to cheer on friends and family taking part in the annual event.

-Athletes of all ages and abilities set off from the Headrow in front of Leeds Town Hall in glorious spring sunshine at 9.30am.
+Athletes of all ages and abilities set off from the Headrow in front of Leeds Town Hall at 9.30am.

 Many lined up nervously hoping months of hard winter training would pay off with personal best times.